-For EdTech Founders, it’s no secret that the best time to sell your products and services to school districts is in the spring.
+For Founders of EdTech startups, it’s no secret that the best time to sell your products and services to school districts is in the spring.
 K-12 schools start working on a budget late in the year and typically finalize their budgets early in the following year.
 Purchases are then made in late spring or early summer.

 1. Envision Your Target.
 Lock in Your Ideal Customer Profile (ICP).